patricklafrance/wmfnext-shell/README.md

 );
 ```

-Since the `sessionManager` instance has access to the user session and the `sessionAccessor()` function is binded to the `sessionManager` instance, modules receiving the `runtime` instance will now have access to the user session.
+Since the `sessionManager` instance has access to the user session and the `sessionAccessor()` function is bound to the `sessionManager` instance, modules that receive the `runtime` instance will now have access to the user session.

-There's 2 way for a module to access the user session:
+There's 2 ways for a module to access the user session:

 1. By using the `useSession()` hook

 2. By using `runtime.getSession()`

-👉 Now, for the host application and the remote module to share the same `Session` type, there's no secret magic sauce, a shared package must be created.
-For this example, we'll add a `shared` project to the host application monorepos.
+👉 Now, for the host application and the remote module to share the same `Session` type, a shared package must be created.
+In this example, we'll add a `shared` project to the host application monorepo:

 ```
 packages